Your Guide to Volunteer Travel in Nepal, Stephen Raja Chinnappan.

 Why do you recommend Global Volunteers volunteer travel in Nepal?

 “The need is great.
 The children we work with at the children’s home need love and care.
 Anyone can do this.
-The children require so little, but your efforts make such a big difference.
-We need volunteers to help teach conversational English to disadvantaged students who don’t have the opportunity to learn English, without the help of volunteers.
+The children require so little, but your efforts make a big difference.
+We need volunteers to help teach conversational English to disadvantaged students who don’t have the opportunity to learn English without the help of volunteers.
 English is the language of business in Nepal, and only the well-to-do can afford instruction.
 The poor don’t have this opportunity, but in reality, the change in their lives by learning English is actually greater than in the lives of the wealthy.
 So we need to uplift the poorer students.
 Moreover, the college students at the business school need role models, and the women’s group at Soroptomist Society need volunteers to inspire and motivate them.
-A service program with Global Volunteers is the best opportunity to really make a difference in the world, while you learn about the local culture and people.”
+A service program with Global Volunteers is the best opportunity to make a difference in the world while you learn about the local culture and people.”

 “Stephen is one of Global Volunteers greatest assets.
 He is warm, calm, kind, patient and friendly.
 Great at leading teams under the Global Volunteers philosophy!“